-- 1. Decide on best approach to mapping individual field and/or lot for sampling.
-Growers may elect to sample one section intensively (approximately 1/4 of the field 100 cores/area sampled) in a grid pattern or sample the entire field in increments of 2-4 acres each (one core/increment), again in a grid pattern. - 2.
-A general time frame for taking soil samples is between 2-3 weeks prior to vine kill until actual harvest (mid to late fall).
+1. Decide on best approach to mapping individual field and/or lot for sampling.
+Growers may elect to sample one section intensively (approximately 1/4 of the field - 100 cores/area sampled) in a grid pattern or sample the entire

+- 2. A general time frame for taking soil samples is between 2-3 weeks prior to vine kill until actual harvest (mid to late fall).
 Samples should be taken as deep as the plow layer (typically 12-16" deep), representative of the rhizosphere area of the root zone, and mixed prior to placing in a sample collection bag.
 Samples must be kept cool and moist, and sent immediately to the appropriate lab for analysis.
 Keep in mind that collection of soil samples to be used for phytosanitary purposes (shipments into nematode-free zones or restricted areas) must be supervised by an official state agent (i.e., PCS, Department of Ag, etc.) and sent to an official state or federal lab for analysis for the results to be valid. - 3.
 Analysis should be conducted for the presence of injurious nematodes including Meloidogyne spp., Trichodurus spp., and others of importance to potato production. - 4.
 Once a report is received, results should be communicated to PCS.